Finite p-Irregular Subgroups of PGL(2,k)

 The letter $q$ will always denote a power of $p$.
-We say that an element of a finite group $G$ is $p$-regular if its order is prime to $p$, and we say that $G$ is $p$-regular if all of its elements are $p$-regular.
-Otherwise, an element or a group is $p$-irregular.
+We say that an element of a finite group $G$ is $p$-regular if its order is prime to $p$, and we say that $G$ is \textbf{$p$-regular} if all of its elements are $p$-regular.
+Otherwise, an element or a group is \textbf{$p$-irregular}.

 For the following statements, we will use the notation $\mathfrak{D}_{n}$, $\mathfrak{S}_n$, and $\mathfrak{A}_n$ for the dihedral group with $2n$ elements, the symmetric group on $n$ letters, and the alternating group on $n$ letters, respectively.
-An abstract finite group $G$ will be called \textbf{$p$-semi-elementary} if it has a unique Sylow $p$-subgroup $P$ of exponent $p$ with $G / P$ cyclic.
 Write $\mu_n(k)$ for the group of $n$-th roots of unity in $k$.